 - 1 cup cilantro leaves, packed

-- In a saute pan heat 2 tablespoons of olive oil over medium high heat.
-Add chicken and saute about 3-5 minutes then add to pot.
+In a saute pan heat 2 tablespoons of olive oil over medium high heat.
+Add chicken and saute about 3-5 minutes then add chicken to the large pot.

-- Rough chop ½ cup of cilantro and add to onion, garlic and jalapeno mixture.
+Rough chop 1/2 cup of cilantro and add to pan with the onion, garlic and jalapeno mixture.
 Saute for a few seconds then add all to pot.

 Let chili simmer at least another 30 minutes, but the longer, the better.
 To thicken up chili a little use a potato masher to mash some of the beans up.
 A few mashes should do the trick.
 You could do this before adding the chicken if the beans are nice and soft.